Weakly globular double categories and weak units: The comparison result

-We finally reach our main result, Theorem \ref{fairtowg2The-2}, establishing that the functors $F_2:\catwg{2}\rw\fair{2}$ and $R_2:\fair{2}\rw\catwg{2}$ induce an equivalence of categories after localization with respect to the $2$-equivalences.
-We will use the following general fact: \begin{remark} Recall (see Section \ref{sbs-strict-psfun}) the adjunction $\St\dashv J$
+In this section we establish our main result, Theorem \ref{compar-the1}, stating that the functors $F_2:\catwg{2}\rw\fair{2}$ and $R_2:\fair{2}\rw\catwg{2}$ induce an equivalence of categories after localization with respect to the $2$-equivalences.
+The proof of this result uses the category $\fairwg{2}$ and the results in Section \ref{wgfair2}.
+We first note two properties of the functor $T_2$ and $R_2$. \begin{lemma} Let $X\in\catwg{2}$ .
+There is a pseudo natural transformation in $\Ps\funcat{}{\Cat}$